Jannyboy11/ScalaPluginLoader/README.md

 Things that come to mind: Use of Options instead of null, using the type-class pattern for ConfigurationSerializable things.
 - ~~Make the ScalaPluginLoader parallel capable.
 Right now ScalaPlugins are loaded sequentially.~~
 - Use bukkit's api-version to transform classes so that plugins will be compatible once they are loaded.
+- API to load third-party libraries specific to certain Scala versions.

 ### Example Plugin